-Jane Accomando advises cutting-edge nuclear startup companies and research institutions on licensing, liability, and regulatory compliance.
-For more than a decade, she has represented the existing US commercial nuclear fleet in government and internal investigations, nuclear whistleblower proceedings before the US Department of Labor, and spent fuel matters.
+Jane Accomando is a co-leader of the firm’s internationally recognized global energy industry team.
+She advises nuclear companies in connection with government and internal investigations, regulatory compliance, nuclear whistleblower proceedings, licensing, enforcement, and spent fuel matters.
 Jane has both a B.S. and an M.S. in nuclear engineering and brings her in-depth technical knowledge to bear in representing nuclear industry clients.
-Jane is a co-leader of the firm’s global energy industry team, and a liaison to the Morgan Lewis Diversity & Inclusion committee.
+Jane is proud to serve as a member of the Morgan Lewis Diversity & Inclusion Committee.

 Much of Jane’s practice relates to multimillion-dollar claims against the federal government regarding the government’s obligation to accept and dispose of spent nuclear fuel.
-She represents clients in connection with both litigated cases before the US Court of Federal Claims and annual spent fuel settlement submissions to the US Department of Energy.
-Jane has advised clients in connection with dozens of spent fuel damages claims over the course of her career.
+She represents clients in both litigated cases before the US Court of Federal Claims and annual spent fuel settlement submissions to the US Department of Energy.
+Jane has advised clients on dozens of spent fuel damages claims over the course of her career.

 Rising Star, Law360 (2020)